Pepitortue/FirefoxCSS-Safari-theme/README.md

 To enable the blur filter on the pop up URL menu, you need to set the `layout.css.backdrop-filter.enabled` to `true` in about:config

 ## TODO
-* Pop up URL menu is not centered in the windows.
-Currently using @media keys.
-* Pop up URL menu is invisible in about:newtab if URL bar is not selected. -> temporarily disabled the Darker Navbar when unhovered transition
+* Pop up URL menu somtimes invisible if URL bar is not selected/hovered. -> temporarily disabled the Darker Navbar when unhovered transition
 * Strange behavior on tab overflox, pinned tabs borders are duplicated until their width is incremented by 1px.
 Unfortunately it is reseted everytime firefox is relaunched (but incrementation stay).

 ## Issues